-Motivate students to elaborate their thoughts with descriptive language using these fun and engaging descriptive writing prompts for kids of all ages.
+Motivate students to elaborate their thoughts with descriptive language using these engaging descriptive writing prompts.

 Being able to “show and not tell” when writing is an art.

-These descriptive writing prompts develop the skill of “show and not only tell” by encouraging students to expand their ideas plus elaborate on details so that readers visualize what they are saying.
+These descriptive writing prompts help to develop the skill of “show and not only tell” by encouraging students to expand their ideas plus elaborate on details so that readers visualize what they are saying.

 1. Describe the funniest person in your family.